17—20 OCTOBER 2024

 From Ukraine to Palestine, Occupation Is a Crime

 Drawing on the topics that the festival has engaged with in previous years, SRFF 2024 reaffirms its commitment to certain struggles.
 Our opening night, dedicated to queer archives and reenactments, features Gil Baroni’s Casa Izabel, a colourful, Almodóvarian comedic thriller about queer resistance in Brazil and a spiritual successor to last year’s title, Sebastien Lifshitz’s Casa Susanna.
 The festival once again explores the occupation of Artsakh through the screening of Shoghakat Vardanyan’s 1489, a deeply moving and intimate first-person account of Azerbaijani aggression, which was awarded the main prize at IDFA, the world’s premier documentary film festival.
-Continuing our prior engagement with ESEA communities in Birmingham and Coventry, we’re also exploring the long-classified story of the racialised forced displacement of the Chinese Liverpudlians in The Undesirables by Hester Yang.
+Continuing our prior engagement with ESEA communities in Birmingham and Coventry, we’re also exploring the long-classified story of the racialised forced displacement of the Chinese Liverpudlians in Hester Yang’s The Undesirables.
 At the crux of SRFF 2024: DOUBLE BILL are two Palestinian-Ukrainian solidarity screenings meant to complement one another: the first celebrates Palestinian and Hustul cultures (Lamees Almakkawy’s Dancing Palestine and Marta Hryniuk’s and Nick Thomas’s Weightless), while the other militantly demystifies russian and zionist propaganda (Oksana Karpovych’s Intercepted and Kamal Aljafari’s Paradiso, XXXI, 108).

 Site Specificity: Railroads, Industrial Infrastructures, and The British Petroleum Archives